kristofhracza/tim_apple/README.md

 ## Offsets
 ### Script download
-Run the `offset_download.ps1` in the same folder as you're executable is
+Run the `updateoffset.cmd` in the same folder as your executable is
 ### Manual download
 1. Download [client.dll.json](https://github.com/a2x/cs2-dumper/tree/main/output/client.dll.json), [offsets.json](https://github.com/a2x/cs2-dumper/tree/main/output/offsets.json) and [buttons.json](https://github.com/a2x/cs2-dumper/tree/main/output/buttons.json)
 2. Place these files in the same folder as the executable file `tim_apple.exe` is